HumanSignal/dm2/docs/api_reference.md

 }
 ```

-As the columns list is a flat list of columns, full path will reference all accending columns: `tasks:data.image`
+As the columns list is flat, full path will reference all ascending columns: `tasks:data.image`

 In some cases `ColumnAlias` might be negative.
 For example negative values are used for ordering: `-tasks:data.image`

 ### SelectedItems